Shear line affecting eastern sections of Luzon

 According to the Philippine Atmospheric Geophysical and Astronomical Services Administration, the

-As a result, PAGASA said mainland Cagayan, Isabela, Aurora and Quezon, Camarines Norte and Kalayaan Islands
+As a result, PAGASA said mainland Cagayan, Isabela, Aurora and Northern Quezon,

 will have cloudy skies with scattered rain showers and thunderstorms.

-Cordillera Administrative Region, the rest of Cagayan Valley, Ilocos Norte, Ilocos Sur, Rizal, and Laguna will have cloudy skies with rains.
+Cordillera Administrative Region and the rest of Cagayan Valley, meanwhile, will have cloudy skies with rains.

 According to PAGASA, Northern Luzon and the eastern sections of Central and Southern Luzon will have strong winds and rough coastal waters.